ClawCloudClawCloud.sh

 • You can switch models as requirements change, instead of locking into one expensive provider

-• If credits are exhausted, you can switch to a free model manually to keep the bot running
+• If credits are exhausted and Backup Models is enabled, you can switch to a supported free model manually to keep the bot running

 Related guides: